wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/map-learning-to-power-bi/includes/4-publish-promoted.md

 ## Publishing

-Power BI Service allows you to share your data sets and reports:
+Power BI service allows you to share your data sets and reports:
 - Publishing enables developers to share content with end users.
-- You can share an individual report with specific people, or with Office 365 groups
+- You can share an individual report with specific people, or with Office 365 groups.
-- Comments can be created around a page, specific visual, or dashboard tile
+- Comments can be created around a page, specific visual, or dashboard tile.

 > [!TIP]
 > This may be the first time that your students hear about Power BI service.
 Take the time to make sure they understand the different between Power BI desktop that you’ve already covered, and Power BI service that you are now starting to cover.